burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     sizoef('a') == sizeof(int)  // C
     ```

-6. C++ 1998 uses the C89 preprocessor, although the C language has changed: Tradition C, C89, C95, C99, C11, C17.
+6. C++ 1998 uses the C89 preprocessor, although the C language has changed: Traditional C, C89, C95, C99, C11, C17.

 7. Struct tags in C++ are included in the "other names" namespace.
 In this space are:
 * Variables